johnwarden/open-community-notes/README.md

 2. Could be used by any social network—from federated networks like AT Protocol and ActivityPub, to TikTok and even X itself.

-3. Can be used as a general protocol for community moderation.
+3. Can be used as a general standard for community moderation.

-We propose closely mirroring X's Community Notes implementation, using their open-source algorithm and a similar interface design.
-We'll also adopt their solutions for handling **anonymity, bots, and manipulation**, though implementing these features in an open protocol presents unique challenges.
-See the [Challenges](#challenges) section below for our proposed solutions.
+Implementing features like **anonymity, bots protection, and manipulation resistance** in an open, federated standard presents unique challenges compared to centralized systems.
+See the [Challenges](#challenges) section below for discussion of these issues.

-### Based on AT Protocol
+### Based on ATProto

-We propose building the Open Community Notes protocol on top of [AT Protocol](https://en.wikipedia.org/wiki/AT_Protocol).
-AT Protocol supports different [**social modes**](https://bsky.social/about/bluesky-and-the-at-protocol-usable-decentralized-social-media-martin-kleppmann.pdf), beyond just the microblogging mode used by the Bluesky app.
-Using a [Custom Schema](https://docs.bsky.app/docs/advanced-guides/custom-schemas), Open Community Notes can use AT Protocol as an open **store for notes and ratings**.
-Community Notes **apps** would allow users to browse, propose, and rate notes.
-And an independent Community Notes **service** would be implemented as an [App View](https://docs.bsky.app/docs/advanced-guides/federation-architecture#app-views), allowing Bluesky and others to easily display helpful Community Notes in their apps.
+The Open Community Notes standard is build on [AT Protocol](https://en.wikipedia.org/wiki/AT_Protocol).
+Using a custom lexicon, Open Community Notes leverages AT Protocol as an open, federated **data store for notes and ratings**.

+Note and rating records are stored in the PDS of a service account associated with each Community Notes Service, ensuring data persistence and independent verifiability.

-### Multi-Platform
+### Beyond ATProto

-This Open Community Notes wouldn't be limited to Bluesky and other AT Protocol apps.
-While AT Protocol would serve as the data layer, a Community Notes App would let users submit, browse, and rate notes on **any content identifiable by a URI** (such as a Tweet).
-The feed of helpful Community Notes would be available as a **web service** that anyone can subscribe to.
+While using ATProto as a data layer, the standard is designed to be platform-agnostic in principle.
+The Community Notes Service can accept and serve notes for **any content identifiable by a URI** (such as a Tweet, Mastodon post, TikTok video, or web page).

 ### Generalized Moderation

-A generalized community moderation protocol could use the same algorithm that Community Notes uses for identifying helpful *notes* for identifying helpful **labels with notes**.
-A classic Community Note would be a `annotation` label along with a note.
-But the algorithm could also be used for `harassment` or other labels, with optional notes explaining the reason for the label.

-The lexicon for [PMsky](https://pmsky.social/) was built on this idea of generalized community moderation.
-Open Community Notes uses the [social.pmsky lexicon](https://docs.pmsky.social/tech/lexicon).
+The standard's scope extends beyond community notes.
+Services can use the same algorithms for making decisions about *any* moderation label (e.g., `scam`, `harassment`, `misinformation`).
+A note is just an explanation of the reason for a label.

+Open Community Notes builds off of the [PMsky](https://pmsky.social/) [custom lexicon](https://docs.pmsky.social/tech/lexicon), which was desiged for generalized community moderation.

 ## High-Level Architecture

 ![open-community-notes.png](open-community-notes.png)

+The architecture follows ATProto's **stackable moderation** approach: multiple Community Notes Services can coexist, each implementing their own algorithms and policies.
+Users and apps choose which services to use.

 ### **Community Notes App(s)**

+User-facing interfaces that allow contributors to:
+- Propose new notes on content
+- Browse notes that need ratings
+- Rate existing notes as helpful or unhelpful
+- View their contributor rating impact score (if the service provides this)

-A user interface for proposing notes, browsing notes that need ratings, and voting on notes.
-Interfaces with the Community Notes Service to submit notes and ratings, and with the Scoring Service to pull helpful notes and notes needing ratings.
+These apps interface with one or more Community Notes Services to submit notes and ratings, and retrieve helpful notes.

 ### **Community Notes Service**

+Each service is an independent operator that:
-Provides API endpoints for proposing and voting on notes.
-Publishes signed note and ratings records using an **Anonymous IDs** kept separate from users' public profiles.
-See the [Anonymous IDs proposal](/003-aids#readme).
+- Provides API endpoints for proposing notes and submitting ratings
+- Manages **Anonymous IDs (AIDs)** that keep the link between contributors' public profiles and their note/rating activity private (see [Anonymous IDs proposal](/003-aids#readme))
+- Stores note and rating records as ATProto records in the PDS of its service account
+- Runs a ranking algorithm (e.g., X's bridging-based algorithm, or alternatives) to determine which notes are helpful

-The service would also implement the ATProto Labeler API, publishing community notes labels..
+- Implements the ATProto Labeler API to publish community notes as labels (see [Labeling Architecture](/004-labeling#readme))

-### **Community Notes Aggregator**

-Runs the Community Notes algorithm to score notes and produce rater impact scores.
+- Enforces access controls, rate limits, and quality standards

+**Algorithm Freedom:** The standard does not mandate a specific ranking algorithm.
+Services may use X's open-source Community Notes algorithm, implement variations, or create entirely different approaches.
+This allows for experimentation and evolution.

+**Independent Verification:** Since note and rating records are public ATProto records, anyone can verify a service's outputs or run alternative analyses on the same data.

-### Integrated Social Apps
+### **Integrated Social Apps**

-Apps like Bluesky can use display notes under posts that have a community notes label.
-Since the labeler is a web services, even non-AT Protocol apps like Mastodon can integrate them.

-Apps can either build Community Notes features directly into their interface or direct users to an external app for writing and rating notes.

-## Generalized Bridging-Based Moderation

-Community Notes allows members of the community to add context to posts.
-However, the same [bridging-based ranking algorithm](https://jonathanwarden.com/understanding-community-notes/) used to identify helpful notes could be used to identify [*any*](https://github.com/bluesky-social/social-app/issues/5783#issuecomment-2495557772) moderation label (scam, harassment, etc.).
-Further, any label could be associated with additional [context](https://github.com/bluesky-social/social-app/issues/4003) (a reason for that label).

-So, a generalized Community Notes protocol would be used to add labels to posts, along with notes/reasons for those labels.
+Social media applications (Bluesky, Mastodon, etc.) that:
+- Subscribe to one or more Community Notes labeling services
+- Display helpful community notes beneath relevant posts
+- Show "Rate this note" prompts for posts with proposed notes needing ratings
+- Optionally integrate note writing/rating directly in their UI, or link to a Community Notes App

+Apps can choose which services to trust and display, giving users control over their moderation experience.

+## Implementation Details

 ### Labels with Notes

-A Community Note can just be thought of as an ATProto `annotation` label with an additional `note` field with the text of the note.
-Community Notes-enabled apps can display these labels as community notes when it sees them.
+Technically, a Community Note is an ATProto `annotation` label with an associated `note` field containing the explanatory text.
+When Community Notes-enabled apps see an `annotation` label on a post, they display it as a community note.

-X's Community Notes also places a "Rate Proposed Community Notes" notice below posts that have notes that have not yet been rated as helpful/unhelpful.
-Community-notes enabled apps can also display these prompts for posts with a `proposed-annotation` label.
+For proposed notes that haven't yet been rated as helpful or unhelpful, the system uses a `proposed-annotation` label.
+Apps can display "Rate this note" prompts for posts with this label, similar to how X's Community Notes works.

-See the proposed [Labeling Architecture](/004-labeling#readme) for more details.
+See the proposed [Labeling Architecture](/004-labeling#readme) for detailed specifications.

-### Adding Reasons to Labels
+### Extending to Other Label Types

-A moderation service that publishes labels such as `scam` might sometimes want to include an explanation for why the post is a scam.
-So in general, a note can be considered as a *reason for a label.* So moderation services, including the Community Notes Scoring Service, could optionally publish notes with any label.
+Any label type can optionally include an associated note.
+For example:
+- A `scam` label might include a note explaining why the content is deceptive
+- A `harassment` label might include context about why the content violates policies
+- A `misinformation` label might include fact-checking information and sources

+This allows the standard to support a wide range of community-driven moderation use cases beyond simple annotations.

 ## Challenges

 ### Anonymity

-X's Community Notes preserves anonymity of contributors.
-Each contributor receives an ID, and while their notes and ratings are public, X doesn't publish information linking these IDs to X handles.
-We propose that the Community Notes Service manage users’ anonymous IDs and keep the link between anonymous IDs and users' public accounts secret.
-There are various ways this can be done.
-See [Anonymous IDs below](#anonymous-ids).
+X's Community Notes preserves contributor anonymity to prevent retaliation and gaming.
+Each contributor receives an Anonymous ID (AID), and while their notes and ratings are publicly visible, X doesn't publish information linking AIDs to X handles.

+**Approach:** Each Community Notes Service manages AIDs and keeps the mapping between AIDs and users' public accounts confidential.
+See the [Anonymous IDs proposal](/003-aids#readme) for detailed specification of approaches including blind signatures, zero-knowledge proofs, and trusted hardware.

+**Tradeoffs:**
+- Contributors must trust the service operator to protect the AID-to-identity mapping
+- The AID mapping is a high-value target for attackers; requires strong security practices
+- Anonymity must be balanced with legal requirements (e.g., DMCA, illegal content)
+- Perfect anonymity may enable abuse; accountability may discourage honest participation

+Services can implement different points on this tradeoff spectrum based on their policies and user base.

-### Manipulation
+### Manipulation and Bots

-The Community Notes algorithm has some resistance to Sybil attacks and coordinated manipulation.
-However, it isn't manipulation-proof—too many bot accounts will break it.
+Ranking algorithms (such as the bridging-based algorithm used by X) can have inherent resistance to coordinated manipulation.
+However, no algorithm is manipulation-proof—a sufficiently large coordinated attack with many bot accounts can overwhelm any system.

-X uses various methods of defending against manipulation.
+**Potential Defense Strategies (Service-Dependent):**

+Services can implement various combinations of defenses:

-**Proof of Personhood**
+**1. Proof of Personhood**

-* X requires telephone numbers for signups, imposing a small cost that discourages bots.
-Community Notes Apps could require this, but it can't be enforced by the protocol.
+- Telephone number requirements (as X uses)
+- Email verification

-* **Possible Alternative Solution: Proof of Work:** An alternative would be requiring a small *proof of work* from new contributors (see [Anubis](https://anubis.techaro.lol)).
-Regular users would complete this computation on their device at negligible cost, while Sybil attacks could become prohibitively expensive.
+- **Alternative: Proof of Work** for new contributors (see [Anubis](https://anubis.techaro.lol)) - legitimate users complete trivial computation; Sybil attacks become expensive

-**Delayed Publishing**
+**2. Delayed Publishing**

-* To prevent users from simply copying ratings from other users, X delays publishing user ratings.
-Community Notes PDSs could also impose a delay between the time they receive a rating through the note rating API endpoint and the time they write a record to the PDS.

-**Trust and Rating Impact**

-* Community Notes users on X earn a Rating Impact score based on how often their ratings help identify helpful or unhelpful notes.
-New contributors must achieve a minimum rating impact before they can write notes.

-* This same requirement could be enforced independently by the scoring service, PDS, and UIs.
+- Delaying publication of ratings prevents copying behavior and makes coordination harder

+**3. Rating Impact / Reputation Scores**
+- Contributors earn reputation based on rating quality
+- New contributors must build reputation before gaining full privileges
+- Attackers must spend time and effort building reputation

-**Core Contributors**
+**4. Trusted Core Contributors**

-* Community Notes at X began with a core group of committed early adopters who acted in good faith.
-By the time the system faced widespread attention and potential manipulation, the community had established clear unwritten norms about what makes a note helpful.
-The rating impact system required new contributors to adapt to these norms.
+- X Community Notes began with a carefully selected group of diverse, good-faith early adopters who established norms

-* Organizations building the first Open Community Notes apps could similarly implement a controlled rollout, seeking to attract a diverse foundation of trustworthy early users.
+- Controlled rollout allows community culture to form before facing widespread manipulation attempts

+### Adoption and Network Effects

+The value of community notes increases with:
+- **Number of contributors:** More contributors means faster coverage of noteworthy content
+- **Quality and diversity of contributors:** Cross-ideological agreement requires diverse perspectives
+- **Platform integration:** More platforms displaying notes increases incentive to contribute

+**Challenges:**
+- **Cold start problem:** Initially, few notes will be rated, making the service less useful
+- **Platform adoption:** Convincing platforms to integrate requires demonstrating value
+- **Contributor incentives:** What motivates people to participate, especially early on?

+**Mitigation strategies:**
+- Start with a focused community (e.g., Bluesky users) where trust and shared norms exist
+- Partner with platforms that already value community moderation
+- Consider future incentive mechanisms (reputation, governance rights, etc.)
+- Make the standard so easy to integrate that the cost of trying it is minimal

+### Data Storage Credible Exit

+**Where is data stored?**
+- Note and rating records are stored as ATProto records in the PDS of each service's service account
+- These records are publicly accessible ATProto records, enabling transparency and independent verification
+- The AID-to-identity mapping is kept private by the service

+**What happens if a service goes offline?**
+- Notes and ratings persist in ATProto data repositories (PDSs) even if the service operator stops running
+- Since records are public, anyone can retrieve the data and verify outputs
+- Alternative services can emerge using different algorithms on the same or new datasets
+- Apps can switch to alternative services